You’ve got questions. We have answers. Click for 5 common queries about how visitor management systems help companies become safer and more...

 This system was never perfect.
 The host may have been on another call or not have been at their desk – meetings, after all, have probably been occurring since the dawn of time.
 At this point, the receptionist might have to ask the guest to wait and place the call again in a few minutes.
 However, it was unlikely the receptionist had too many other tasks to do, so chatting with the guest may have been a welcome distraction.

-Chances are, the unofficial “receptionist” is the unfortunate person who either was assigned to or chose to sit in the desk nearest the door.
-This person’s work gets interrupted time and time again as delivery personnel, clients, candidates, visitors from all walks of organizational life filter through the entrance and ask for assistance.
+Chances are, the unofficial “receptionist” is the unfortunate person who either was assigned to or chose to sit at the desk nearest the door.
+This person’s work gets interrupted time and time again as delivery personnel, clients, candidates, visitors from all walks of organizational life filter through the entrance and asks for assistance.

 Often, when people consider visitor management systems, they think of them as a way of keeping accurate records.
 This is a primary benefit that includes records of who visited the office on what days and what the check-in and check-out times were.
 Depending on the type of business your organization is in, this information can be vital for following legal guidelines, important for security purposes, or simply nice to have as fodder for analysis.